tests-always-included/password-strength/doc/entropy-seems-wrong.md

 * We prefer to not use the Shannon entropy score, which would rank "aaaaaaaa" as having zero entropy.
 Instead, we try to take the approach of how difficult the password would be to find from a hacker's point of view.
 * The scoring method works better when passphrases are used because it is significantly easier to find "2legit2quit" than "Smiles is the longest word; there's a mile between the s's."

 This tool does try to focus on the attacker's side.
 Passwords that are easier to guess will get lower scores.
 It does not matter how you generated a password.
-What really matters is how easy it is for me to find the password.
+What really matters is how easy it is for hackers to find the password.
 For instance, let's assume your randomly generated password made the word "pictures".
 That's an option when you use only lowercase and it's only got a 1 out of 26^8 chance of showing up, but it *can* show up.
-If your random password generator happened to make something that was a word or word-like, then it would be easier to crack, and my scores are only estimates for how hard it would be to crack.
+If your random password generator happened to make something that was a word or word-like then it would be easier to crack.
+The software's scores are only estimates for how much work needs to be invested to obtain the password.
 You would not accept this because it looks like a word.
 Regenerating a password (again, assuming 8 lowercase letters) you come up with "annhqann" and assume that's good.
 Admittedly, it's unlikely that a "q" is followed by "a", so you use it.

 Let's now attempt to crack your password.
 When cracking a lot, I start with a known password list and move on to wordlists.
 I'd get plenty and probably stop there.
 However, if I really wanted to get specific password, I would start using password mutation routines on the dictionary entries.
 Mutation routines such as taking two arbitrary words and concatenating them together, adding numbers at the end, introducing misspellings, etc.  After that I would use a weighted brute force algorithm that would eventually generate all possibilities but would try them in a preferential order.
 This would find passwords based on other languages and ones that happened to look close enough to other languages.
 Eventually I would get to the truly random passwords where the letter frequency charts don't cover the possibilities.